Resources for Fellows

 What qualifications make applicants competitive for the Lieberman fellowship?[+]Past Lieberman fellowship recipients have exemplary teaching evaluations (with an average rating of near excellent in all categories), strong teaching statements, and reference letters that give examples of excellence in teaching and/or community service.
 Many Lieberman recipients have also received previous teaching or community service awards.

-May I apply for these fellowships if I need to spend time away from campus?[+]Geballe Fellows are strongly encouraged to live within ten miles of Stanford and take part in the life of the Center for the duration of their fellowship; they may not spend more than a week per academic quarter (plus University holidays and breaks) away from campus.
+May I apply for these fellowships if I need to spend time away from campus?[+]Geballe Fellows are strongly encouraged to live within ten miles of Stanford and must take part in the life of the Center for the duration of their fellowship; they may not spend more than a week per academic quarter (plus University holidays and breaks) away from campus.

 Are re-applicants disadvantaged in the selection process?[+]Reapplicants are not at a disadvantage in the selection process.
 Each year, the selection committee has many more fundable projects than fellowships to grant.
 Not being awarded a grant in a previous competition will in no way negatively prejudice an application.
 Additionally, each group of applications is read by a new set of reviewers, as selection committee membership changes each year.

-May previous Stanford humanities dissertation fellowship recipients apply for a second fellowship?[+]Previous Stanford humanities dissertation fellowship recipients (Geballe, Mellon, Lieberman and Whiting) may reapply for a fellowship they have not previously received, but are at a disadvantage in the competition because we try to make fellowships available to as broad a group of scholars as our resources will allow, and there are so few fellowship spots to go around.
+May previous Stanford humanities dissertation fellowship recipients apply for a second fellowship?[+]Previous Stanford humanities dissertation fellowship recipients (Geballe, Mellon, and Lieberman) may reapply for a fellowship they have not previously received, but are at a disadvantage in the competition because we try to make fellowships available to as broad a group of scholars as our resources will allow, and there are so few fellowship spots to go around.

 What should I do if I take another job or fellowship during the competition?[+]Please notify the fellowship administrator at the Humanities Center if you decide to accept another fellowship or a job before the competition results are announced.
 With so few fellowships and so many deserving applicants, we would like to make offers as soon as possible to students in the position to accept them.